What is Regenerative Agriculture?

 “Regenerative Agriculture” describes farming and grazing practices that, among other benefits, reverse climate change by rebuilding soil organic matter and restoring degraded soil biodiversity – resulting in both carbon drawdown and improving the water cycle.

-Why Regenerative Organic Agriculture?
+Why Regenerative Agriculture?

 The key to regenerative agriculture is that it not only “does no harm” to the land but actually improves it, using technologies that regenerate and revitalize the soil and the environment.
 Regenerative agriculture leads to healthy soil, capable of producing high quality, nutrient dense food while simultaneously improving, rather than degrading land, and ultimately leading to productive farms and healthy communities and economies.
 It is a dynamic and holistic, incorporating permaculture and organic farming practices, including conservation tillage, cover crops, crop rotation, composting, mobile animal shelters and pasture cropping, to increase food production, farmers’ income and especially, topsoil.

-A Global Shift to Regenerative Organic Agriculture Can:
+A Global Shift to Regenerative Agriculture Can:

 - Feed the world: Small farmers already feed the world with less than a quarter of all farmland. > Read the GRAIN Report